ssleal10/ACO_CVProject/README.md

 1. cd PyTorch-YOLOv3
 2. Run "python3 demo.py"
-3. See results in output directory.
+3. See more results in output directory.

 To evaluate results (get precision and recall) obtained in demo: